Eleanor Johansson (), Pia Nilsson (), Johan P Larsson (), Lucia Naldi () and Hans Westlund ()

 Hans Westlund: Department of Urban and Regional Studies, Royal Institute of Technology, Stockholm, Sweden.

-Abstract: We investigate how the lockdown-induced exposure to remote work affected the likelihood of switching to longer commutes using a longitudinal full-population register of Swedish employees.
-Employees with little experience of long distance commuting were more likely to start commuting longer if they had occupations with high potential for remote work.
-Examining heterogeneity across sectors, this is especially evident among high-skilled workers in sectors with both high and low pre-existing shares of remote work and longer commutes.
+Abstract: In this paper, we investigate how the lockdown-induced exposure to remote work affected the likelihood of switching to longer commutes using a longitudinal full-population register of Swedish employees.
+We find that employees with little experience of longer commutes were more likely to start commuting longer if they had occupations with high potential for remote work.
+Examining heterogeneity across sectors, this is especially evident among high-skilled workers in sectors with low pre-existing shares of remote work and longer commutes.
 Our findings are important for understanding regional expansion and spatial extensions of labour markets in a world where more work can be done remotely.

 Keywords: Labour mobility; Commuting distance; Remote work: Knowledge-intensive sectors; Covid-19